takuya-ki/iiwa_tutorials/README.md

     <img src=image/X66.jpg width=150>
 3. Set the network configuration as below
     <img src=image/network.png width=280>
-    - The ros node expects to reach the robot at the IP `172.31.1.147`
+    - The ROS node expects to reach the robot at the IP `172.31.1.147`
     - The ROS nodes on the robot side expects to reach the ROS master at the IP `172.31.1.150`
     - This is set with the pendant as below
       <img src=image/pendant_network.jpg width=250>